ByteByteGoHq/system-design-101/README.md

 Caching

-We can cache frequently accessed data into a cache.
+We can store frequently accessed data into a cache.
 The client can query the cache first instead of visiting the database directly.
 If there is a cache miss, the client can query from the database.
 Caches like Redis store data in memory, so the data access is much faster than the database.

 Payload Compression